Sargent set to be latest teenager to make US soccer debut

 ”They’re only about an hour-and-a-half drive away, so it’s good knowing if something’s going wrong or if I’m ever really homesick or something, I can just go see these guys, and we’re all really close,” Sargent said. ”It’s a good feeling.”

-Dave Sarachan gave nine players debuts in his first three matches after becoming interim national team coach last fall.
-Sargent’s time appears to be now.
+Dave Sarachan gave nine players debuts in his first three matches after becoming interim national team coach last fall, and Sargent was among four more in Monday night’s starting lineup.
+He followed Tm Weah as the second player born in the 2000s to appear for the national team.

 ”I think he’s already shown he’s a battler and he’s physically there,” Sarachan said. ”It’s like any player that goes from a level of 20 miles an hour to now jumping into 30 miles an hour and 40.
 How do they handle the speed and how do they handle playing up against better defenders?
 And so far I think Josh, even in the few days we’ve been here, has shown he’s in the mix.”